Truth function: Principle of compositionality

 Thus if S is a sentence that is a string of symbols consisting of logical symbols v1...vn representing logical connectives, and non-logical symbols c1...cn, then if and only if I(v_{1})...I(v_{n}) have been provided interpreting v1 to vn by means of fnand (or any other set of functional complete truth-functions) then the truth-value of $I(s)$ is determined entirely by the truth-values of c1...cn, i.e. of I(c_{1})...I(c_{n}).
 In other words, as expected and required, S is true or false only under an interpretation of all its non-logical symbols.

+Definition

+Using the functions defined above, we can give a formal definition of a proposition's truth function.